Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 All of the following are features of the horizon walker prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Horizon walkers gain no proficiency with any weapon or armor.
+Horizon walkers gain no proficiency with any weapon or armor.

+### Terrain Mastery
-**Terrain Mastery:** At each level, the Horizon Walker adds a new terrain environment to their repertoire from those given below.
+At each level, the Horizon Walker adds a new terrain environment to their repertoire from those given below.
 Terrain mastery gives a horizon walker a bonus on checks involving a skill useful in that terrain, or some other appropriate benefit.
 A horizon